Summer School 2019: Driving the road towards room temperature superconductivity with electronic interactions

 The School is organized in the residence “La Cristalera” in Miraflores de la Sierra, a small village in the mountains near Madrid.
 There will be a welcome reception on Sunday, Sep 8, with lectures taking place from the morning of Monday, Sep 9, until lunch on Friday, Sep 13.
 Bus transport from Madrid airport and back will be provided on Sunday, Sep 8, and Friday, Sep 13, respectively.

 12th of June 2019.
 Application for School and for scholarships.

 September 8th-13th, 2019.
 Arrival will be on sunday 8th during the afternoon.
-Buses from the airport will be organized.
-Departure will be friday shortly after lunch.
-We expect to reserve half a day (wednesday) for an excursion, possibly to Segovia.
+Excursion and conference dinner will be to Segovia.